lpratt30/Risk/README.md

 ![image](https://github.gatech.edu/storage/user/51858/files/5b3f41d7-a1e0-4910-b725-0b9973f7034e)

+## To Run

+- If you have the requirements satisfied in requirements.txt, you can run train.py and it will train in Agent
+- in the settings defined in training_config.yaml

 ## About
   - This is Risk represented as a bi-directional graph.
 It also has 2 basic bots implemented (neutral, low skilled) and an interface for configuring and training a DDQN
   - There are several Jupyer notebooks to show bot and environment functionality, as well as simulation.py which randomly runs a game until completion